Conveniently located to serve San Diego and Chula Vista

-A severely deviated nasal septum can block one side of your nose and reduce airflow, which can cause difficulty breathing, snoring, recurrent sinus infections, crusting or nosebleeds.
+A severe condition can block one side of your nose and reduce airflow, which can cause difficulty breathing, snoring, recurrent sinus infections, crusting, or nosebleeds.

 There are a number of options that can be used to treat this problem.
 Treatment of nasal obstruction can include medications to reduce swelling and open the nasal passages.
 Surgery may be recommended if medical therapy is not effective.
 This surgical option is known as septoplasty.

 The cost of this treatment will depend on several factors.
 The price can be affected by body type, type of technique performed, surgical complications, and even allergies.
 Find out more by scheduling a consultation.